Outpost: Rise of the Spetsnaz: Synopsis

 The film begins with an old man drinking at a bar in the current era.
 He drops a Red Army medal into his glass and says “They who have been, will never be forgotten”.

 Back in March 1945, the Russian Red Army continues its drive towards Berlin.
-Russian commando Dolokhov leads a Red Guard reconnaissance squad through a stretch of forest to search for a secret German camp, which a concerned Arkadi notes is not even marked on any captured German maps.
+Russian commando Dolokhov leads a Red Guard reconnaissance squad through a stretch of forest, likely in German-occupied Bosnia, to search for a secret German camp, which a concerned Arkadi notes is not even marked on any captured German maps.

-The Soviets wipe out a small convoy of Waffen-SS troops; the nearby SS ’Dog Unit’ lead by the SS-Hauptsturmführer kills a not-forthcoming Russian scout and begin a hunt using a rabid undead soldier as an attack/tracking dog.
+The Soviets wipe out a small convoy of Waffen-SS troops; the nearby SS ’Dog Unit’ led by the SS-Hauptsturmführer kills a not-forthcoming Russian scout and begin a hunt using a rabid undead soldier as an attack/tracking dog.
 At the convoy, Voronin keeps watch as the rest search the vehicles where they discover bizarre medical files, a syringe, and strange human remains.
 A German Sd.Kfz.
 251 halftrack arrives carrying more troopers, overwhelming and scattering the team.
 Voronin is cut down by the halftrack’s machine gun and young Kostya is wounded; he and Araki are captured as the remaining Russians flee.
 Dolokhov, Osakin, Fyodor and Potrovsky split up to make them harder to track.
 Osakin hides but is killed by a grenade while Fyodor is shot and captured.
 Potrovsky provides sniper support for Dolokhov, killing several troopers but is attacked from the side by the reanimated German and ripped part.
 Finally captured, Dolokhov is brought to a bunker where screams and moans can be heard everywhere.

 Imprisoned together with Arkadi, Fyodor, the three meet an American named Rogers.
 Arkadi notes that, despite the smell of death, there seems to be no rats.
 Rogers claims to be with the OSS and that the Germans are trying to create an army of reanimated corpses; he also claims to have extensive knowledge of the bunker’s air ducts.
 Kostya, held in a separate cell, is attacked by an SS test subject; Arkadi and Dolokhov rush to his aid using a metal pipe and their boots to destroy the creature, but Kostya quickly dies of his wounds.
 SS-Standartenführer Strasser, leader of the project, sends in a second creature, a brute with skill in hand to hand combat that quickly kills Rogers and Arkadi, although Dolokhov manages to snap its neck.
 An impressed Strasser takes the two to a laboratory to demonstrate how he creates the creatures.
 He explains the serum that the Russians discovered activates cells in the body that prepare it for the effects of the Unified Field Machine from the previous films.
 A test subject is forced into the test chamber as the Germans fire up the machine: its effects causes some guards in the next room to vomit and the man's head to explode.